-To evaluate efficacy of the Cook Spectrum Silicone Central Venous Catheter in reducing the incidence of catheter-related bloodstream infection, a prospective, randomized clinical trial was conducted in which 365 patients were enrolled to receive either a Cook Spectrum silicone catheter or a nonimpregnated silicone control catheter.
+To evaluate efficacy of the Cook Spectrum Silicone Central Venous Catheter in reducing the incidence of catheter-related bloodstream infection, a prospective, randomized clinical trail awas conducted in which 365 patients were enrolled to receive either a Cook Spectrum silicone catheter or a nonimpregnated silicone control catheter.
 A total of 191 patients received Cook Spectrum silicone catheters and 174 received control catheters.
-Patient characteristics (age, sex, underlying disease, degree of immunosuppression, therapeutic interventions, site of insertion, complications, and reason for catheter removal) were comparable between the two groups.
-Mean catheter dwell time was comparable for the two groups (65±31 days for the Cook Spectrum silicone catheter and 62±31 days for the cool.).
+Patient characteristics (age, sex, underlying disease, degree of immunosuppression, for catheter removal) were comparable between the two groups.
+Mean catheter dwell time was comparable for the two groups (65±31 days for the conk op, p=-0.3).